Last updated: July 13, 2026

 We also used one of the motorized tuk tuk bike taxis to get from Navy Pier back to Millennium Park and it was well worth it to save our legs after walking all day!

-Arriving to Chicago
+Arriving in Chicago

 - Planes: If you plan to fly into Chicago for your vacation it would be done through either O’Hare International Airport or Midway International Airport.